ETS-Android2/capacitor-mixer/README.md

 adjustEq(request: AdjustEqRequest) => Promise<BaseResponse<null>>
 ```

-Returns void, allows user to adjust gain and frequency in bass, mid, and treble ranges
+Adjusts gain and frequency in bass, mid, and treble ranges for a channel

 | Param         | Type                                                        |
 | ------------- | ----------------------------------------------------------- |